henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

     # The prediction should be denormalized if you use astroNN normalization during training
     prediction = astronn_neuralnet.test(x_test)

-You can always train on new data based on existing weights (NOT recommended as I am still trying to fix some issues)
+You can always train on new data based on existing weights

 .. code-block:: python

-    # Start the training on existing models (fine-tuning)
+    # Start the training on existing models (fine-tuning), astronn_neuralnet is a trained astroNN models
     astronn_neuralnet.train(x_train,y_train)

 Creating Your Own Model with astroNN Neural Net Classes
 ----------------------------------------------------------

 You can create your own neural network model inherits from astroNN Neural Network class to take advantage of the existing code in this package.
-Here we will go throught how to create a simple model to do classification with MNIST dataset with one convolutional layer and one fully connected layer neural network.
+Here we will go thought how to create a simple model to do classification with MNIST dataset with one convolutional layer and one fully connected layer neural network.

 Lets create a python script named `custom_models.py` under an arbitrary folder, lets say `~/` which is your home folder,